mesketh/mesketh/Home.md

 # Welcome to TestSw33t

 ## Problem Space
-_Ever written web or http/REST services and then unit tested them via SOAPUI only to have to constantly tweak when switching your tests to another hosting environment?_ _Having to change messages and endpoint urls just to check out whether a service is functional and performant or not?_ _It's tedious and error prone but, you wonder what kind of effort you would have to go to JUST to run these things automagically alongside your Jenkins CI build?_
+_Ever written web or http/REST services and then unit tested them via SOAPUI only to have to constantly tweak when switching your tests to another hosting environment?_ _Having to change messages and endpoint urls just to check out whether a service is functional and performant or not?_ _Wondering why a feature you tested 10mins earlier is now being reported as b0rked by a tester or worse your end user?_

 ## Solution Space